 If the accompanying proxy card is properly signed and returned to us, and not subsequently revoked, it will be voted as directed by you.
-Unless contrary instructions are given, the persons designated as proxy holders on the proxy card will vote: "FOR" the election of all nominees for our Board of Trustees named in this Proxy Statement; "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012; "FOR" the advisory "Say-On-Pay" vote to approve the compensation of our named executive officers; "FOR" "one year" on the advisory vote on the frequency of holding advisory Say-On-Pay votes of shareholders; and as recommended by our Board of Trustees with regard to any other matters that may properly come before the meeting, or, if no such recommendation is given, in their own discretion.
+Unless contrary instructions are given, the persons designated as proxy holders on the proxy card will vote: "FOR" the election of all nominees for our Board of Trustees named in this Proxy Statement; "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2013; "FOR" the advisory "Say-On-Pay" vote to approve the compensation of our named executive officers; and as recommended by our Board of Trustees with regard to any other matters that may properly come before the meeting, or, if no such recommendation is given, in their own discretion.